OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

       DEVICE = "0a0c",
       CLASS  = "0403" ]

-The device can be also specified without all the type values.
-For example, to get any *PCI Express Root Ports* this can be added to a VM tmplate:
+The device can also be specified without all the type values.
+For example, to get any *PCI Express Root Ports* this can be added to a VM template:

 .. code::